slawern/hddled/README.md

 Possible options are:
- -b RRGGBB       - LEDs' background color (defaults to 000000) -d              - daemonize hddled process
+ -b RRGGBB       - LEDs' background color (defaults to 000000) -c              - combine activity of all devices into one icon -d              - daemonize hddled process
  -h              - print this help message and quit
  -i RRGGBB       - inactive LED color (defaults to 3C3C3C)